kaiwenliu/RecRank/documents/log.md

 Week 2 Progress:
-  - We set the goals of have incorporated the data with the program and are in progress of incorporating the PageRank algorithm with it.
+  - We achieved the goal of incorporating the data with the program and are in progress of incorporating the PageRank algorithm with it.
   - Richard accomplished the task of incorporating the data with the project and Sahith and Kevin both planned and worked together on the PageRank algorithm.
   - We didn't have any problems reaching our goal, we just needed more time but we know what to do.
   - For next week, we plan to implement the PageRank algorithm and start on incorporating Djikstra's algorithm too.